 In order to build an excellent team that is capable of coping with the rapid development and efficient operation of the Group, we conduct regular appraisals of employees' working performance and capability.
 Promotion is executed in terms of employees' abilities on a fair basis.
 To facilitate new employees' adaptation to the job, orientation in relation to our policies, structure and brand history is provided to new employees.
 With respect to the new frontline retail staff, a senior shop assistant is assigned to acquaint the new shop assistant with the operation practice in retail shops.
 Product-related training is organised before launching every new product.
 Subsidies are given to employees who are in pursuit of relevant professional qualifications related to the industry or their job positions.
-With respect to the development of our designers, the Group fully supports them to regularly visit local centres, attend various trade and/or fashion exhibitions, and actively observe the trends.
+With respect to the development of our designers, the Group fully supports them to regularly visit local centres, attend various trade and/or fashion exhibition, and actively observe the trends.
 They also seek inspiration through various channels, such as fashion shows, exhibitions and magazines, to acquire experience, as well as keep abreast of the latest fashion trends and seasonal theme.

-During the Year, our staff members participated in a total 72 hours of training and the average training hours and percentage of employees trained were as follows:
+During the Year, our staff members participated in a total 160 hours of training and the average training hours and percentage of employees trained were as follows:

-Percen tage of Ave rage
+Percentage of Average Training Hours (hours)

-Training Employees Trained (%) Training Ho ours (hours)
+Training Employees Trained (%)

-2022 2021 2022 2021
+2023 2022 2023 2022

-Total 2 11 2.96 1.26
+Total 4 4 3.27 2.96

 By Gender

-Male 0 6 0 0.50
+Male 9 0 5.82 0

-Female 2 12 3.81 1.56
+Female 3 5 2.53 3.81

 By Employment Category

-Senior management 1 18 8.00 0.73
+Senior management 0 10 0 8.00

-Middle management 0 50 0 8.00
+Middle management 0 0 0 0

-General staff 1 0 2.16 0
+General staff 6 3 5.00 2.16